maxdiluca/massimilianodiluca/content/home/tags.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Key Outputs and Publications" subtitle = "Keywords"
+title = "Publications by Topic" subtitle = "Research keywords"

 [content]
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
   taxonomy = "tags"

   # Choose how many tags you would like to display (0 = all tags)
-  count = 25
+  count = 36

+  # Main labels checked against the publication label matrix.
+  featured = ["haptics", "multisensory perception", "virtual reality", "temporal perception", "vision", "computational modeling"]

+  # Keep the cloud useful for navigation by hiding one-off keywords.
+  min_count = 2

 [design]
   # Minimum and maximum font sizes (1.0 = 100%).